Apple Cinnamon Rolls

 Apple Cinnamon Rolls Ingredients

 The sweet dough I like to use when making apple cinnamon rolls is a rich dough, prepared with milk, butter, and eggs.
-Much like Almond Cinnamon Babka or our holiday breads like Paska or Kugelhopf.
+Much like this Almond Babka or our holiday breads like this Paska recipe or Kugelhopf.
 Rich, sweet dough rises beautifully and has a delicious buttery flavor.

-- Yeast: You can use instant yeast or active dry yeast.
-I like to use instant yeast, which will give you a quicker rise time.
+2. Yeast: You can use instant yeast or active dry yeast.
+I prefer instant yeast, which allows for a quicker rise time.

-- Flour: Bread flour is a secret ingredient in big, fluffy, and light cinnamon rolls.
+7. Flour: Bread flour is the secret ingredient for big, fluffy, and light cinnamon rolls.
 If you have it on hand, definitely use it.
 Otherwise, all-purpose flour will be delicious, too!

 For the Filling & Glaze

-- Filling: Butter, apple butter (homemade or store-bought, is completely optional but brings a delicious flavor), brown sugar, cinnamon, and fresh, chopped apples.
+• Filling: Butter, apple butter (homemade or store-bought, which is completely optional but brings a delicious flavor), brown sugar, cinnamon, and fresh, chopped apples.

 How to Make Apple Cinnamon Rolls